 This is a technique that has been utilised by many lone travellers and dates back to the ancient years.
 It’s a hard one to pick up but there are many books and recourses out there to get you started.
 The louder the better.
 Do not warn your dorm mates of your habit and do not... we repeat, DO NOT offer your room mates ear plugs.

 Ok this one is easy!
 Choose the kitchen utensils that are the most popular... if there is only one chopping board – fantastic!
-Even if you have nothing to cut up – use it as a plate holder.
 Once you have completed preparing your meal – leave the dishes in the sink.
-The staff get paid to wash up anyway right?
+Walk away and enjoy your meal.

 5. Spoil the Sights

-This may be the only time that you will interact with the Backpackers.
+This may be the only time that you will interact with other Backpackers.
 Ask them where they have been and what they want to see and do in the country.
-Even if you have yet to visit these places – pretend that you have!
+If you have yet to visit these places – pretend that you have.
 Even if you enjoyed these plays – pretend that you didn’t.
 Ensure that you portray every iconic landmark as a complete waste of time!

 6. Divide Your Washing

 So washing has never really been your thing... your mum usually does it for you.
-You love your clothing however and want to ensure that your whites are with the whites, the cotton is with the cotton and your dirty shoes need to be in a washing machine all to themself.
+You love your clothing however and want to ensure that your whites are with the whites, the cottons are with the cottons and your dirty shoes have a washing machine all to themselves.
 Ask the reception staff what time and day is usually the most popular time for washing.
-Head down to the laundry and ensure that your washing is divided into at least 3 washing machines...
+Head down to the laundry at peak time and ensure that your washing is divided into at least 3 washing machines...
 4 or 5 if you can!
 Proceed to do the same when drying.
+For extra points - wait for the cycle to finish and leave your clothes (and shoes) in the machine for an extra 60 minutes unattended.

 7. Do Not Use Bins